guisongchen/notes-of-6.S081/scheduling.md

   saves the current registers in old context

   - **saves only callee-saved registers**. caller-saved registers are saved on the stack (if needed) by the calling C code.

+    notes: caller registers value may changed while cross different processes, so the running process saved it when needed.
+On the contrary, callee registers suppose to be not changed, so running process will consider it was not necessary to save them.
+But if we want to save the context, the swtch machine codes must save those callee registers, because no one else will save them.

   - It does not save the program counter.
 Instead, **swtch saves the ra register**, which holds the return address from which swtch was called.

   loads registers from new context

   - new context holds **register values saved by a previous swtch**(comes from scheduler).
   - load ra register from new context
   - load sp register from new context(aka use new thread's stack)
   - load other callee registers from new CPU context.

   swtch return to the address which loaded ra points to(aka the new thread previous called swtch)

 The new CPU context was saved by scheduler’s call to swtch.
 When the swtch we have been tracing returns, it returns not to sched but to scheduler (since ra register switched), and its stack pointer points at the current CPU’s scheduler stack(since sp register switched).